NativeScript/payments/packages/payments/README.md

 **Note about the plugin usage:**

 This plugin uses a RxJS Observable to emit the events to handle the purchase flow.
-To avoid threading errors with the platform purchasing flow, you can use `toMainThread()` as a pipe on the Observable so that the purchase logic executes on the main thread. `payments$.pipe(toMainThread()).subscribe((event: PaymentEvent.Type) => {...`
+To avoid threading errors with the platform purchasing flow, you can use `toMainThread()` as a pipe on the Observable so that the purchase logic executes on the main thread. `paymentEvents.pipe(toMainThread()).subscribe((event: PaymentEvent.Type) => {...`
 The sample below should give a good starting point on how to use the Observable and setup the purchasing mechanism.

 ## Usage